Plexus-Notes/ADA/README.md

 2. Ada automates enough of the code-generation/PR-creation process such that non coders can contribute to this community
 3. Ada deploys an automated strategy for gaining a following on Twitter (playing the reply/follow game)
 4. Ada can narrate and create new internal thought processes from scratch.
 Ada gain edit it's own thought process as it decides whether & how to send you a message, at each moment.
+5. These are just guesses.
+Other ideas are more than welcome.
+First and foremost, ask Ada what she thinks.

-This is a list of some of smaller improvements ADA would benefit from (soon it'll be better to consult Ada for this list than look here):
+Here's a list of some of smaller improvements ADA would benefit from (soon it'll be better to consult Ada for this list than look here):
 - long term memory
 - the ability to message people outside of the react web app:
   -   sms